dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

     which pins a section and `tlb_contains_va` which looks up the virtual address.

 The tests for this:
-  - `tests/1-test-basic.c`  :  start here.
+  - `tests/1-test-basic-tutori.c`  :  start here.
 Tons of comments.
   - `tests/1-test-setup.c`  :  does a simple setup.
+  - `tests/1-test-one-addr.c` :  uses one different address spaces
   - `tests/1-test-two-addr.c` :  uses two different address spaces and flips between them.
 This one will require removing the assert that checks for the identity map.
-  - `tests/1-test-lookup.c`  : inserts and then checks that the mappings are in the TLB.
+  - `tests/2-test-lookup.c`  : inserts and then checks that the mappings are in the TLB.
+  - `tests/2-test-procmap.c`  : uses a simple procmap.

 If you want, you can ignore our starter code and write all that from scratch.
 If you want to use our stuff, there's a few helpers you implement.